hagerhamed1420/MTA_Project-/README.md

 Eng.
 Osama Adel

 📝 Project Description
-We developed a data science project focused on analyzing daily ridership data provided by the Metropolitan Transportation Authority (MTA), which operates New York’s largest public transport network.
+We developed a data science project focused on analyzing daily ridership data provided by the Metropolitan Transportation Authority (MTA), which operates the largest public transport network in New York.

 Our goal was to: